 Departments & Organizations

-Dr. Dun, who joined the Yale community in 2014, also sees patients at the Women’s Center at Yale-New Haven Hospital (YNHH).
+Dr. Erica C. Dun joined the Yale community in 2014, sees patients at the Women’s Center at Yale-New Haven Hospital (YNHH).
 She is an assistant professor in the Gynecology Division of Yale’s Ob/Gyn Department.
 She treats gynecological issues including abnormal uterine bleeding, fibroids, chronic pelvic pain, and endometriosis.

 Dr. Dun received her undergraduate degree from Johns Hopkins University in 1998.
 She completed a Master of Public Health at Yale, specializing in Chronic Disease Epidemiology and went on to complete her MD from Wake Forest University School of Medicine.
 Dr. Dun finished her residency in Obstetrics and Gynecology at the Hospital of the University of Pennsylvania, and completed a post-residency training in pelvic surgery at Emory University Hospital.
 Dr. Dun also trained in minimally invasive gynecologic surgery techniques with Dr. Ceana Nezhat at Northside Hospital in Atlanta, Georgia.